 WELCOME TO THE BOROUGH OF WYOMISSING POLICE DEPARTMENT PAGE!

 The Wyomissing Borough Police Department is on call 24 hours a day, 365 days a year to serve and protect life and property of residents, business owners, and visitors of the Borough.
 We promote public safety by preventing crime, stopping crimes in progress, criminal investigations, patrolling, and responding to emergent and non-emergent calls.
 We also strive to educate our community not only on our programs and services, but with resources to promote self-awareness and personal safety.
+For additional information regarding Police Department news and community information, please see our Crimewatch page using the “Crimewatch Wyomissing” button on the right-hand side of this page.

 Contact the Police Department: